JTB Consulting is South Africa's Leading Business Plan Company

 Competitive Environment

-• Do competitors have any weaknesses the business could benefit from?
+• Do competitors have any weaknesses from which the business could benefit?

 Market Environment